harshitpaunikar1/scalable-image-processing-api/.github/project-buildup-history.md

 - Task summary: Noticed something off from this morning — the output formatting looked messy when printed, so added a cleaner display block.
 - Deliverable: Minor but worth doing.
+## 2023-07-03 - Day 9: Interactions

+- Task summary: Noticed something off from this morning — resolved a merge conflict that came up when I switched branches to check something else.
+- Deliverable: Wrapped it up properly this time.